Red Sox ace Chris Sale hospitalized with stomach illness

-BOSTON (AP) — The Boston Red Sox say ace left-hander Chris Sale has a stomach illness and will spend the night in the hospital.
+BOSTON (AP/WHDH) — The Boston Red Sox say ace left-hander Chris Sale spent the night in the hospital with a stomach illness.

 The Red Sox made the announcement Sunday night in the seventh inning of Game 2 of the AL Championship Series against Houston.

 Boston said Sale reported the illness earlier in the day and was admitted to Massachusetts General Hospital.
-He will be held overnight for observation.
+He was held overnight for observation.

 The 29-year-old Sale struggled with his control in Boston’s 7-2 loss to the Astros in the series opener Saturday night.
 He allowed two runs with four walks and a hit batter in four innings despite giving up just one hit.